 Employers that use IRS preapproved plan documents for defined benefit (DB) or 403(b) plans have a few more months to adopt new plan documents for the current preapproved plan cycles.
-Preapproved plans give employers assurance that their plan documents comply with applicable Internal Revenue Code (IRC) requirements — which employers may find useful now that the IRS accepts determination letter (DL) requests only under limited circumstances.
+Preapproved plans give employers assurance that their plan documents comply with applicable Internal Revenue Code (IRC) requirements.
+Employers may find this assurance useful now that the IRS accepts determination letter (DL) requests only under limited circumstances.
+Updates to this GRIST reflect the March 27 announcement of a three-month extension of certain deadlines for preapproved DB and 403(b) plans:

 The IRS currently issues advisory letters for volume submitter (VS) plans and opinion letters for master and prototype (M&P) plans.
 However, the preapproved program will be streamlined for qualified plans, starting with the third preapproved plan cycle.
 The IRS will refer to all plans simply as “pre-approved plans” and issue only opinion letters.